Docxpresso/HTML2TEXT/README.md

 It uses DOM methods rather than regular expressions and although it works out of the box it can be easily further customized to suit any particular need.

+You can visit the official page in [Docxpresso](http://www.docxpresso.com/documentation-api/html2text).

 ## Installing HTML2TEXT

 The recommended way to install HTML2TEXT is through